Talking Photo AI: Generate talking photos online

 Type your script here...

-Describe your ideal scene, outfit, or pose with simple text prompts.
-HeyGen's AI turns your photo into realistic AI images of you, effortlessly.
+Describe your desired scene, outfit, or pose with simple text prompts.
+HeyGen's AI changes your photo into realistic AI images of yourself effortlessly.
 You can choose any setup, whether it's business, casual, themed, or more.
-Discover the power of computer vision in avatar transformation.
+Discover the magic of computer vision in Avatar transformation.

 Bring your talking photo AI to life with natural blinks, eye movement, and nuanced micro-expressions.
 HeyGen captures pauses and emphasis so the delivery feels human, not robotic.
 Add emotion presets or fine-tune intensity to match the tone of your script across languages, scenes, and styles.